2dukes/PROJ_SSI_2122/tls/tls.md

 - Open Firefox, enter `about:preferences#privacy` > View Certificates > Authorities tab > Import CA certificate > Check "Trust this CA to identify websites".
 - With the `server.py` script running in the server container, access https://pinto2022.com.

 - Use `server_openssl.cnf` to set up multiple names for the `pinto2022` website.
 We then change the `CA_openssl.cnf` file in the `copy_extensions` field to copy the extension field from the certificate signing request into the final certificate (disabled by default).
 Then, we use the run `gen_cert_multiple_names.sh`.
-The we copy the generate certificates into the `server-certs/` folder.
+Then we copy the generated certificates into the `server-certs/` folder.
 - Then we update the hosts `/etc/hosts` file with the new domain entries.

 ```